 What impact will Brexit have on imports and exports?

-At the present time, there has been no agreement on the UK’s future trading arrangements with the EU.
 The existing free trade agreement is still in place, but we do not know if a similar agreement will be put in place after Brexit – such as the EEA free trade deal enjoyed by Norway, or the EFTA arrangement enjoyed by Switzerland.
 Whatever the outcome, UK businesses will still be able to import and export goods.

 In the event that trade restrictions are introduced in the new agreement, any packages you deliver to EU customers would have to go through customs in the recipient country.
 As a result, deliveries would take longer.
 Additionally, parcels above a certain value would be subject to tariffs, import duties and VAT.